Do you need a French student visa?

 Whether or not you need a student visa for France depends on whether or not you are an EU citizen.

-If you are an EU citizen or EEA national, Switzerland, Norway, Iceland, or Liechtenstein, you do not need a French student visa.
+If you are an EU citizen or EEA national, from Switzerland, Norway, Iceland, or Liechtenstein, you do not need a French student visa.
 Instead, all you need to legally study in France is a valid passport or other valid travel ID.

 If you are a citizen of any part of the world, you must obtain a student visa for France to study.